Care for your community

 Association President, Hamilton Fire Chief Rob Simonds, praised Boyte’s strong commitment to training that has resulted in all responding firefighters at PIFR being certified at levels often associated with full-time fire departments.

-There are 3,200 volunteer fire departments across Canada that comprise 91 per cent of all departments and 77 per cent of all fire fighting personnel.
+There are 3,200 volunteer fire departments across Canada that comprise of 91 per cent of all departments and 77 per cent of all fire fighting personnel.

 The national president also noted that “Fire Chief Boyte’s innovative job sharing program has seen the recruitment of dozens of Pender Island citizens as non-firefighter volunteers.”